Frolotey1/Frolotey1/README.md

 `1.
 My nickname is Frolotey1.`

 `2.
 I work with four programming languages such as: C, C++, Java and Kotlin.
-I am a beginner programmer and will improve my skills in working with Github and technologies.`
+I am a beginner programmer and i'll improve my skills in working with Github and technologies.`

 `3.
 My favourite programming languages are C++ and C. I spend oft time with these languages because they allow me work with pointers, links, preprocessor directives, memory, registers and etc.`